Advanced Bible Quiz about Bible Characters.

 c.
 Elijah.

-Elijah went to the widow Zarephath's house for food and water.
+God instructed Elijah to go to the widow of Zarephath's house for food and water.

 Afterward, God provided this woman with a flowerpot and an oil jug that never went empty.